tpvasconcelos/ridgeplot/docs/index.md

 <h3>Basic example</h3>

-For those in a hurry, here's a very basic example on how to quickly get started with {py:func}`~ridgeplot.ridgeplot()`.
+For those in a hurry, here's a very basic example on how to quickly get started with the {py:func}`~ridgeplot.ridgeplot()` function.

 ```python
 import numpy as np